 - AnimalsWe welcome service animals!
 Please notify your ticket seller at the time of purchase if you require an aisle seat for your service animal.
 For further inquiries, please contact Fan Services at 604.899.7440 or email@example.com.

 - Arena ToursRogers Arena is the place where dreams have been lived and gold has been won.
-Get an up-close look at the heart of entertainment in our city with a Rogers Arena tour, offered Wednesdays, Thursdays, Fridays, and Saturdays as event schedules permit.
+Get an up-close look at the heart of entertainment in our city with a Rogers Arena tour, offered Wednesdays, Thursdays, Fridays, Saturdays and Sundays, as event schedules permit.
 For more information, visit Rogers Arena Tours.

 - Assistive Listening Devices